RobinTTY/NordigenApiClient/README.md

 - Requisitions
 - Accounts

 You can get started with the Quickstart Guide below or take a look at the [full documentation](https://robintty.github.io/NordigenApiClient/).
+You can find the nuget package [here](https://www.nuget.org/packages/RobinTTY.NordigenApiClient).

 ## Quickstart Guide